How does a solar inverter work?

 Matching the inverter capacity to the panel kWp rating

-For the best performance, your solar inverter’s capacity (in kilowatts, kW) should closely align with your solar panel system’s peak capacity (in kilowatt-peak, kWp).
+Your inverter's capacity in kilowatts should closely align with your panel system's peak capacity in kilowatt-peak (kWp).

-Oversizing may be needed if you plan to expand your system or use battery storage.
+• Oversizing makes sense if you plan to expand the system or add battery storage.

-Grid regulations and inverter efficiency ratings (like 97–99%) also affect sizing decisions.
+• Grid regulations and inverter efficiency ratings, typically 97 to 99 percent, also affect sizing.

-Always consider local solar irradiance, panel orientation, and system load profile to calculate the best inverter capacity sizing for your setup.
+Factor in your local solar irradiance, panel orientation, and load profile to calculate the right inverter capacity for your setup.

 Bottom line on how solar inverters work